List of Farm to Market Roads in Texas (400–499): FM 412

 Farm to Market Road 412 (FM 412) is a 16 mi route in Red River County.
 It runs from the community of Boxelder at FM 44 to the west and north to US 82 just east of Clarksville.
-The road travels through mostly ranch areas with some wooded areas near its southern end.
 The designation was assigned on June 22, 1945, as a spur from US 82 to the ranch settlement of Petersburg.
 It was extended three times: southward 1.7 mi on July 22, 1949, south 5.2 mi on October 31, 1957, and east 5.5 mi on June 28, 1963.

 FM 413

-Farm to Market Road 413 (FM 413) runs from Rosebud, Falls County to Kosse, Limestone County by way of Reagan.
+Farm to Market Road 413 (FM 413) runs from Rosebud in Falls County to Kosse in Limestone County by way of Reagan.
 The road runs about 29 mi in a southwest to northeast orientation.
 The highway begins just outside the eastern Rosebud city limits at Loop 265 heading southeast briefly but soon curves to the northeast.
 In Wilderville, there is a brief 240 ft concurrency with FM 2027.
 After crossing the Brazos River, there is an intersection with FM 1373 and it passes through the community of Highbank.
 In Highbank, there is a 1/4 mi spur road of FM 413 following a former alignment of the main road.
 The road continues northeast to Reagan where there is an interchange with the southbound lanes of SH 6.
 Access to and from SH 6 northbound is provided through the original alignment of SH 6 in Reagan.
 After intersecting three more minor farm to market roads in Falls County, the highway enters Limestone County and ends at SH 14 in the city of Kosse.

 The highway was first designated on June 30, 1945, running from Highbank to Reagan.
 On November 23, 1948, it was extended northeast to Kosse.
 It would undergo two extensions in the 1950s: on June 23, 1953, to Wilderville and on November 21, 1956, to Rosebud.
 Minor realignments have occurred since then.